locokit/locokit/seeds/templates/README.md

 This directory contains all your templates.

-Do not create any directory here, this directory is not tracked by git.
+Do not create any directory here by hoping commit them in lck-api project, this directory is not tracked by git.

-Prefer use symbolic links to write your templates and test them.
+You can still clone templates or create them here, but you'll need to create other git repositories.